awsdocs/aws-license-manager-user-guide/doc_source/member-role.md

 If you delete this service\-linked role and then need to create it again, you can use the same process to recreate the role in your account\.

-You can also use the IAM console, AWS CLI, or the IAM API to create a service\-linked role manually\.
+You can also use the IAM console, AWS CLI, or the AWS API to create a service\-linked role manually\.
 For more information, see [Creating a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#create-service-linked-role) in the *IAM User Guide*\.

 **Important**
 This service\-linked role can appear in your account if you completed an action in another service that uses the features supported by this role\.
 If you were using the License Manager service before January 1, 2017, when it began supporting service\-linked roles, then License Manager created the `AWSServiceRoleForAWSLicenseManagerMemberAccountRole` role in your account\.
 For more information, see [A New Role Appeared in My IAM Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_new-role-appeared)\.